yosp313/Swift-Find/Readme.md

 - [x] Implement payment using Stripe API\
 - [x] Embed the product's data in processing the payment\
 - [x] process the cart's data to extract an array of price data and quantity and send it to stripe\
+- [] Implement a refresh token\
+- [] Add the price to the Headset Object in the cms
+- [] Save the Order ID to the database attached to the user ID\
 - [] Switch the test api key for a production one for stripe\
 - [] Set the NODE_ENV variable to production before deploying environment